-1.1 The purpose of this Policy is to:

-- a) encourage outdoor dining in the North Sydney local government area; - b) facilitate the appropriate use of footpaths, plazas and public areas for the purposes of outdoor dining areas and other footpath trading activities in the North Sydney local government area; - c) manage the extent of commercial activities on footpaths such that priority is given to maintaining safe pedestrian movement; - emphasise the need for high quality design while allowing for flexibility in design and appearance to better relate to the individual charter of different localities and development; - e) facilitate improvement to the street activation, vitality, amenity and economic viability of North Sydney's commercial areas; - f) provide opportunities for business owners whilst balancing the need to provide adequate and safe pedestrian circulation; - g) set a high standard for public safety and avoid disruption to pedestrian movement; and - h) maintain a high quality Public Domain within the North Sydney local government area.

-1.2 The objectives of this Policy are to ensure:

-- a) the appropriate use of footpaths, plazas and public areas for outdoor dining areas and footpath trading activities; - b) outdoor dining areas and footpath trading activities contribute positively to the streetscape character; - c) outdoor dining areas and footpath trading activities are compatible with other community uses of the public space; and - d) outdoor dining and footpath trading areas are safe and accessible for all users.
+- 1.1 The purpose of this Policy is to: - a) encourage outdoor dining in the North Sydney local government area; - b) facilitate the appropriate use of footpaths, plazas and public areas for the purposes of outdoor dining areas and other footpath trading activities in the North Sydney local government area; - c) Ensure clear and predictable path of travel such that priority is given to maintaining safe, equitable and dignified pedestrian movement; - d) Provide safe and equitable access for all people in North Sydney, including pedestrians with a pram or mobility aid, people with disability and those who are blind or have low vision. - e) emphasise the need for high quality design while allowing for flexibility in design and appearance to better relate to the individual charter of different localities and development; - f) facilitate improvement to the street activation, vitality, amenity and economic viability of North Sydney's commercial areas; - g) provide opportunities for business owners whilst balancing the need to provide adequate and safe pedestrian circulation; - h) set a high standard for public safety and avoid disruption to pedestrian movement; and - i) maintain a high quality Public Domain within the North Sydney local government area. - 1.2 The objectives of this Policy are to ensure: - a) the appropriate use of footpaths, plazas and public areas for outdoor dining areas and footpath trading activities; - b) outdoor dining areas and footpath trading activities contribute positively to the streetscape character; - c) outdoor dining areas and footpath trading activities are compatible with other community uses of the public space; and - d) outdoor dining and footpath trading areas are safe and accessible for all users.